About the Program

 The Gerontology Minor draws together courses from a number of academic disciplines around the theme of human aging.
 Students will learn about physical, social, and psychological changes that occur in adulthood; ways of addressing older adults' needs; and how to promote successful aging.

-The Gerontology Minor is an interdisciplinary minor.
-The following academic departments are involved in the minor: Anthropology, Biology, Health and Wellness, Psychology, Social Work, and Sociology.
+The Gerontology Minor is an interdisciplinary minor that is administered through the Psychology Department and includes the Health, Nutrition and Dietetics, Economics, Psychology, Social Work, Sociology, and Speech-Language Pathology departments.
 The minor is open to majors from any department and is seen as complementing the training the student receives in his or her major.

 Objectives of the Minor